perryfalcon0410/Loan-Approval-Analysis/README.md

 - Extend the analysis by incorporating real-world data.
 - Build a web application for real-time loan eligibility predictions.
-- Investigate additional advanced ML algorithms like XGBoost or neural networks.
+- Investigate additional advanced ML algorithms like Neural Networks.

 ---